Boyd K. Packer: Teachings and legacy

+Packer blamed “immorality” in the United States for its loss in the Vietnam War.
+Items he cited as immoral included “unmarried couples, abortion, the elimination of prayer from public life, addictive drugs, and the placing of the collective rights of the majority in subjugation to any citizen’s individual rights.”

 Packer served as an advisor to the Genesis Group, a social organization of the LDS Church for African-American members and their families, and was also active in obtaining genealogical records on microfilm for the church through its Genealogical Society of Utah.
 In 1977, Packer was a key figure in getting Native American-related records filmed from the federal records centers in Los Angeles, Fort Worth, Seattle, and Kansas City.
 He was involved in negotiations that same year with archivists and scholars at Jerusalem to microfilm Jewish records.